Tiburonboy/Symbolic-modified-nodal-analysis/README.md

 Current version of the Symbolic modified nodal analysis Jupyter notebook is in the main folder [here](https://github.com/Tiburonboy/Symbolic-modified-nodal-analysis/blob/master/node%20analysis.ipynb) and should have a last update date of 14 Nov 2023.
 See [backup folder](https://github.com/Tiburonboy/Symbolic-modified-nodal-analysis/tree/master/backup) for past versions.

+> [!WARNING]
+> Noticed a bug when independent voltage source is last line in net list, moving to 1st line in netlist generated what seems like correct equations.
+Investigation continues.
+For now, ordering the net list with sources first seems to work.
+Problem is with generation of the Ev and J matrices.

 **Maintenance:** This project is not actively maintained, but I do use the code from time to time.
 The biggest issue has been deprecated SymPy functions.
 Since I’m in the mode not upgrading or updating Anaconda, I don’t encounter too many issues with deprecation of features.
 Usually at the end of the long term support period for whatever version of Linux that I have installed, is when I update Anaconda along with the Python libraries.
 This is when these type of issues pop up.
 See the backup folder for the version history.

 **Abstract:** The python code in this jupyter notebook will read in a spice like circuit netlist file and formulate a set of network equations in symbolic form using sympy.
 These equations can then be copied to a different notebook where the node voltages can be numerically solved using sympy or numpy.
 Linear resistors, capacitors, inductors, independent sources and controlled sources are supported.